 - 2009: 92-story Trump Tower

 Prarie's Yard 32 has dual central mix plants on site.
 The distance to the site would not be far enough to mix the concrete in the trucks.
-The trucks did not use the most direct route so that they could avoid driving within a few feet of an outdoor restaurant on a Friday night. (
+The trucks did not use the most direct route so that they could avoid driving within a few feet of an outdoor restaurant on a Friday night.
+(PRWEB)

-Discovery's High Strength Mix Design video shows the unloading of a barge and some of the mixing plant equipment.
-One point made by the video is that just ounces of five special ingredients are added to a 9-yard batch to create
+If you can tolerate the narration, Discovery's High Strength Mix Design video shows the unloading of a barge and some of the mixing plant equipment.
+One point made by the video is that just ounces of five special ingredients are added to a 9-yard batch to create SCC with higher strength and lower temperatures than normal.
+The video of pouring a slab makes me appreciate the host for Dirty Jobs.

 ![]() |